wet soil

 Improving Soil Drainage

-... is or was alive.
-While most of this consists of decayed vegetation, the organic portion of the soil also consists of micro-organisms such as bacteria and fungi, earthworms, insects, and the occasional small ... good plant growth.
+... the soil of oxygen and therby harming the plants.
+This explains why adequate drainage is essential to good plant growth.
 Poor drainage is indicated by a mottled grey soil color, constantly wet soil, or water "sitting" on the soil surface for a long time after rain or irrigation.
 Remial Action ...

 gardenline.usask.ca